 Introduces advanced concepts and techniques of drawing as applied to the figure, still life and landscape.
 Gives additional instruction in composition, modeling, space and perspective.
 Encourages individual approaches to drawing.

-Part I of II.
-Semester Credits: 3 Lecture Hours: 1-2 hours Studio Hours: 4 hours
+Semester Credits: 3 Lecture Hours: 1-2 Studio Hours: 4